urbit/docs/userspace/tudumvc/agent-supported-hosting.md

 |_  act=action:firststep
 ```

 Then, the /mar file's door has a `+grab` arm which helps us shove incoming data into an acceptable type.
 Any general noun coming in (like, what you might send through the dojo) will be cast as an action as defined in our /sur/tudumvc.hoon file (`+noun`).
-An incoming JSON, however, will be parsed using the gate in the `+json` arm.
+Incoming JSON, however, will be parsed using the gate in the `+json` arm.
 ```hoon
 ++  grab
   |%